NxPKG/khulnasoft-docs/content/pages/platform/functions/plugins/community-plugins.md

 - [proxyflare-for-pages](https://github.com/flaregun-net/proxyflare-for-pages)

-  Move traffic around your Cloudflare Pages domain with ease.
+  Move traffic around your Khulnasoft Pages domain with ease.
 Proxyflare is a reverse-proxy that enables you to:

     - Port forward, redirect, and reroute HTTP and websocket traffic anywhere on the Internet.
     - Mount an entire website on a subpath (for example, `mysite.com/docs`) on your apex domain.